List of United States Navy losses in World War II

 List of United States Navy and Coast Guard ships lost during World War II, from 31 October 1941 to 31 December 1946, sorted by type and name.
 This listing also includes constructive losses, which are ships that were damaged beyond economical repair and disposed of.
 The list does not include United States Merchant Marine ships, many which had United States Navy Armed Guard units.

 Combatants

 Battleships (BB)

 Note - USS Utah (AG-16) (ex BB-31) is not listed as a battleship as it had been converted to an anti-aircraft gunnery training ship by the time of her sinking; it is included in the sub-section "Other auxiliaries".
+During the Attack on Pearl Harbor, USS West Virginia (BB-48) and USS California (BB-44) were sunk while USS Nevada (BB-36) was beached, however, all three ships were refloated, rebuilt and returned to service.